 In spring of 2018, after years of research and collaboration, A New Leaf launched a capital campaign for The Village - a neighborhood intentionally designed to meet the needs of people with developmental disabilities and their families while also encouraging independence and community integration.
 When complete, this expansion will nearly double the organization’s impact.
 The Village is slated to open Fall of 2021.
 To date, A New Leaf has achieved 71% of the $19 million goal.

-The Real Estate Market in 2019 has been HOT!
+Thank you for stopping by our page!
 We have been so blessed that we want to give back to our community.
 We believe in supporting local organizations that help individuals gain the tools they need to independent and successful!
-Thank you for supporting A New Leaf!